+Most of the Kittitas had been forced onto the Yakama Reservation by 1859 (Kershner 2013).
+Soon after, cattle ranchers began to inhabit the lower Kittitas Valley in search of fertile range land.
+Miners discovered gold and coal in the area beginning in the 1870s and the influx of travelers began (Shideler 1986:43).
 In 1883, two childhood friends, Walter Reed and Thomas Gamble, reunited and filed preemption claims in what would become Cle Elum (Newland and Newland-Thompson 2018).
 Two years later, Reed amongst others discovered coal three miles to the west within the future townsite of Roslyn.
 Miners flocked to the region.
 Coincidently, the Northern Pacific railroad was steadily pushing westward and nearing the upper Kittitas Valley.
 A depot was planned for Teanaway; however Reed was able to influence the Northern Pacific and had the depot moved to Cle Elum and requested the engineers plot the town (Kittitas County Centennial Committee 1989).
-The name Cle Elum was chosen from the Native name for the nearby river Tle-el-Lum, meaning swift water (Newland and Newland-Thompson 2018).
+The name Cle Elum comes from Native names for the river.
+According to Oliver and Camuso (2017:13),